-Commented [ed7]: In applying this, a "comprehensive" vulnerability assessment v. a vulnerability assessment that is not comprehensive means that a VA does not meet all the 380.093 requirements but a comprehensive one does?
+Commented [ed7]: In applying this, a "comprehensive" vulnerability assessment v. a vulnerability assessment that is not comprehensive means that a VA does not meet all the 380.093 requirements but a comprehensive on does?
 This is intertwined with how "all" and "any" get interpreted in this definition definition.

-Commented [ed8]: Current statutory requirements recognize that some modeled conditions are "to the extent recognize that some modeled conditions are practicable".
+Commented [ed8]: Current statutory requirements recognize that some modeled conditions are "to the extent practicable".
 How will "all" be interpreted?

-2. The depth of:

-a.
-Tidal flooding, including future high tide flooding, which must use thresholds published and provided by the department.
-To the extent practicable, the analysis sh uld also geographically display the number of tidal flood days expected for each scenario and planning horizon. b.
-Current and future storm surge flooding using publicly available National Oceanic and Atmospheric Adr nistratio data.
+The depth of: a.
+Tidal flooding, including future high tide flooding, which must use thresholds published and provided by the which must use bresholds published and provided by the department.
+To the extent practicable, the analysis should also geographically display the number of tidal flood days expected for each scenario and planning horizon b.
+Current and future storm surge flooding using publicly available National Oceanic and Atmospheric Administration or Federal Emergency Management Agency storm surge data.
 The initial storm surge event used must equal or exceed the current 100-year flood event.
 Higher frequency storm events may be analyzed to understand the exposure of a critical asset.

-To the extent practicable, rainfall-induced flooding using spatiotemporal analysis or existing hydrologic and hydraulic modeling results.
-Future boundary conditions should be modified to consider sea level rise and high tide conditions To the extent practicable, compound flooding or the combination of tidal, storm surge, and rainfall-induced flooding.
+nt practicable, rainfall-induced flooding using spatiotemporal analysis or existing hydrologic and hydraulic modeling results.
+Future boundary conditions should be modified to consider sea level rise and high tide conditions.
+To the extent practicable, compound flooding or the ombination of tidal, storm surge, and rainfall-induced flooding.